 Additional (Non) Coverage

 Home-based businesses are usually not covered.
 This doesn’t come with the home study but a place where people get together into your home as customers like a workshop where you repair furniture.
-You will need a separate business commercial policy to insure this particular area and its connected liability.
+You will need a separate business commercial policy to ensure this particular area and its connected liability.
 These rules differ from every state and every country.
 Also, if your property, especially your home is vacant for a long time usually at around 30 days, then the homeowners’ policy may be canceled as soon as possible by your insurance company.
-It will be assumed that a vacant home is much more risked with more number of perils such as fire and theft hence changes the risk profile enough to require another separate insurance policy.
+It will be assumed that a vacant home is much more risked with more perils such as fire and theft hence changing the risk profile enough to require another separate insurance policy.
 You may get another insurance policy to cover this home as well if you have a second home or vacation property.